 This is what Jesus was discussing.
-Remember Jesus' statement follows the Jewish teachers criticizing Jesus and his followers for not following the ritual of washing their hands.
+Remember Jesus' statement follows the temple teachers criticizing Jesus and his followers for not following the ritual of washing their hands.

-But the Jewish institution had turned this practical instruction into an empty ritual, leaving behind its devotional purpose.
+But the temple institution had turned this practical instruction into an empty ritual, leaving behind its devotional purpose.

 Ironically, today we find empty rituals embraced by sectarian institutions claiming to follow Jesus.
 They are ignoring his primary teachings while emphasizing rituals they have made up.
 And they claim that these empty rituals will save them.

 One such ritual relates to eating a wafer and some grape juice or wine and thinking that doing this ritual will save them because Jesus supposedly died for their sins.

 This is a misinterpretation of Jesus' life and mission.
 Jesus taught his followers to love the Supreme Being and do God's will.
 That is what will save us.
 Why would Jesus bother teaching these things if we could just do a ritual and accept that he died for our sins and be saved?

 Not only did Jesus never teach this: This notion contradicts Jesus' teachings.